Amber iX (0.9.3) Mobile Companion App Tutorial for users with an Amber X

 Your photos are not the only things important to you.
 You have fewer but perhaps even more important documents to safekeep and re-access later.
 Amber X provides a general-purpose file store for all your documents.

 You can share a file or folder with someone from the File explorer view.
 Click on the “…” button to the right of any file or folder and then click “Share”.
 A share-page will pop-up asking you to add the email address of everyone you want to share the file/folder to, and finally, click on the “Share” button.
-This will allow the file/folder to be shared to people with the AmberCloud account identified by their email address.
+This will allow the file/folder to be shared with people with the AmberCloud account identified by their email address.

 Note, you can also generate an anonymous link for sharing.
 Just bear in mind that anyone who gains access to the anonymous link can access your file or folder.
 If you are security-conscious we’d suggest that you don’t share using an anonymous link.